GALLIFRAY -- A geometric modeling and parameter estimation framework for black hole images using bayesian techniques: Introduction

 All tests of the kind described above involve estimating/extracting information about model parameters from real/synthetic datasets that observe/simulate some observables.
 Thus, this approach is strongly dependent on the initial models supplied to the estimator, which uses them as templates to best fit the experimental data, the observables through which the model parameters relate to the data, and analysis techniques that determine how models are to be fitted to data.
 A wide variety exists on each of these fronts.
 For instance, one could use a geometric (derived from simple shapes) or a physical model (derived by solving physical equations) for the shape of the shadow.
 Even within physical models, there is a wide range of models to choose from (e.g., semi-analytic RIAF, general relativistic magnetohydrodynamics (GRMHD) based standard and normal evolution (SANE) models, magnetised advection-dominated models (MAD) etc. ).

 Moreover, it also depends on the choice of observables/data products and the likelihood function.
-Conventionally, in radio astronomy, complex visibilities are the most widely used data product for model fitting.
-However, there exists diverse selection of other quantities that can be used instead of or in addition to the visibilities, such as closure phases and amplitudes, polarization fractions etc., and to analyse the data, various methods/techniques can be employed (e.g., $\chi^2$, Monte Carlo, maximum likelihood estimation, principal component analysis, etc.).
+The complex visibilities in radio astronomy are typically modeled using Gaussian distributions due to their well-understood statistical properties and suitability for model-fitting applications.
+However, there exists a diverse selection of other quantities that can be used instead of or in addition to the visibilities, such as closure phases and amplitudes, polarization fractions etc., and to analyse the data, various methods/techniques can be employed.
+Numerous codes are also present in literature to tackle specific challenges such as \texttt{Themis} \citep{Broderick_2020} which is a parameter estimation package used by the EHT, \texttt{Comrade} \citep{Tiede2022} which is a \texttt{Julia} based open library aiming to produce VLBI images of black holes and active galactic nuclei, \texttt{eht-dmc} \citep{2021AJ....161..178P} which is a python Bayesian polarized imaging package etc.

+With such a wide range of choices, and no single best choice, it is essential to establish a comprehensive framework that is able to incorporate as many different choices as possible, that can be used to gain insights not only about the particular system under consideration but about the larger physical reality.